About Dear Mixed Girl

-This program by Dr. KayLa N. Allen is evidence- and research-based and includes elements of different positive psychology and positive intelligence coaching.
+This program by Dr. KayLa N. Allen-Young is evidence- and research-based and includes elements of positive psychology, CBT, and positive intelligence coaching.
 It is an experience delivered with wisdom, compassion, and a dose of gentle but tough love.

 Who Created Dear Mixed Girl®?

-Dr. KayLa created Dear Mixed Girl.
+Dr. KayLa N. Allen-Young created Dear Mixed Girl®.
 She has a Doctorate in Healthcare Administration (DHA), a Master’s degree in Public Health, and a Post-Master’s certificate in Epidemiology.
 She is a Wellcoaches Certified Health and Well-Being Coach and ICF member- the gold standard in credentialed coaches.
 Dr. KayLa’s programs are rooted in evidence- and research-based coaching practices.

 What You Will Learn From The Dear Mixed Girl Coaching Program?